 - Work is primarily conducted in an office environment and requires the ability to sit or stand for long periods of time.

 - This position requires high energy, patience and controlling one’s emotions, as well as the ability to think analytically.

-Compensation Package: The starting salary for this position is $20.226/hr. plus a 10% overnight shift differential ($22.25/hr., up to $46,277.08 annually) for individuals with graduate degrees in a related field, $18.03/hr. plus a 10% overnight shift differential ($19.83/hr., up to $41,252.64 annually) for individuals with Bachelor’s degrees.
+Compensation Package: The starting salary for this position is $22.36/hr. for individuals with graduate degrees in a related field and $19.22/hr. for individuals with Bachelor’s degrees.
+Lines for Life also offers a 10% shift differential when employees work the overnight shift.
 Lines for Life also offers a great benefits package valued at over $9,200 that includes full coverage for employee health, dental, vision, short- and long-term disability, and life insurance premiums; a matching 401K plan; a flexible spending plan; an employee assistance program; a free fitbit and gym access.

 Lines for Life also has the ability to provide clinical supervision to staff working toward licensure, so we encourage you to apply!

 This job description is not meant to be an all-inclusive list of duties and responsibilities, but constitutes a general definition of the position’s scope and function in the company.